Open-MSS/MSS/docs/deployment.rst

 to open the NetCDF data files to determine the contained time values, a caching system is used to avoid re-opening already searched files.

+Replace the name INSTANCE in the following examples by your service name.

-The configuration file have to become added to the /home/mss/config directory
+The configuration file have to become added to the /home/mss/INSTANCE/config directory

 **/home/mss/config/mss_wms_settings.py**